 Director – Freddie Francis, Screenplay – Brian Comport, Based on the Play Happy Family by Maisie Mosco, Producer – Ronald J. Kahn, Photography – David Muir, Music – Bernard Ebbinghouse, Makeup – Phil Leakey, Art Direction– Maggie Pinhorn.
-Production Company – Fitzroy Films Ltd
+Production Company – Fitzroy Films Ltd.

 Freddie Francis was one of the key directors of the British horror cycle of the 1960s.
 Although he tends to be overshadowed by Terence Fisher, Francis made contributions to both Hammer’s Dracula and Frankenstein series, directed numerous of their psycho-thrillers and a number of Amicus’s horror anthologies.
 (See below for Freddie Francis’s other films).
-A former cinematographer – he had even won an Oscar for his work on Sons and Lovers (1960) – Francis’s films always have a beautifully composed frame, even when some of his latter-day efforts start to look a little ropey.
+A former cinematographer – he had even won an Oscar for his work on Sons and Lovers (1960) – Francis’s films always have a beautifully composed frame, even when some of his latter-day efforts start to look a bit ropey.

 Mumsy, Nanny, Sonny & Girly has its share of people who call it an undiscovered classic.
-I looked forward very much to the film on this basis but eventually find I am not one of those who join the chorus of its praises.
+I very much looked forward to the film on this basis but eventually find I am not one of those who join the chorus of its praises.
 I get the central idea – the in-grown family where the adult children have retreated to a psychopathic imbecility.
 It is one we have seen in other films such as Spider Baby or, The Maddest Story Ever Told (1968), The Baby (1972) and American Gothic (1987), even you could argue Arsenic and Old Lace (1944).
-Unfortunately, as with most of the above-listed cases, all of this collapses into a series of annoyingly giggly scenes of adults acting like children that soon start to tire on one’s nerves.
+Unfortunately, as with most of the above-listed cases, all of this collapses into a series of annoyingly giggly scenes of adults acting like children that soon start to grate on one’s nerves.
 Much of the film consists of these child-like games.

-Freddie Francis’s other genre films are:- Vengeance/The Brain (1962), Paranoiac (1962), Nightmare (1963), Dr Terror’s House of Horrors (1964), The Evil of Frankenstein (1964), Hysteria (1965), The Skull (1965), The Psychopath (1966), The Deadly Bees (1967), They Came from Beyond Space (1967), Torture Garden (1967), Dracula Has Risen from the Grave (1968), Trog (1970), The Vampire Happening (1971), Tales from the Crypt (1972), Craze (1973), The Creeping Flesh (1973), Tales That Witness Madness (1973), Legend of the Werewolf (1974), Son of Dracula (1974), The Ghoul (1975), The Doctor and the Devils (1985) and Dark Tower (1987).
+Freddie Francis’s other genre films are:- Vengeance/The Brain (1962), Paranoiac (1963), The Evil of Frankenstein (1964), Nightmare (1964), Dr Terror’s House of Horrors (1965), Hysteria (1965), The Skull (1965), The Psychopath (1966), The Deadly Bees (1967), They Came from Beyond Space (1967), Torture Garden (1967), Dracula Has Risen from the Grave (1968), Trog (1970), The Vampire Happening (1971), Tales from the Crypt (1972), Craze (1973), The Creeping Flesh (1973), Tales That Witness Madness (1973), Legend of the Werewolf (1974), Son of Dracula (1974), The Ghoul (1975), The Doctor and the Devils (1985) and Dark Tower (1987).